ql-io/ql.io/README.md

     git clone git@github.com:ql-io/ql.io.git
     cd ql.io
     make install

+To run tests

+    make test

+ql.io source is organized into several modules that you can test independently.

+    cd modules/engine
+    make test

 If you are interested in using ql.io as a stand-alone server, setup a new ql.io app and start the server.